-The 6 best Mint alternatives to replace the budgeting app that shut down
+The 5 best Mint alternatives to replace the budgeting app that shut down - Engadget

 Like Monarch Money, Copilot updated its app to make it easier to connect to banks through networks other than Plaid.
 As part of the same update, Copilot said it has improved its connections to both American Express and Fidelity which, again, can be a bugbear for some budget tracking apps.
 In an even more recent update, Copilot added a Mint import option, which other budgeting apps have begun to offer as well.

 Because the app is relatively new (it launched in early 2020), the company is still catching up to the competition on some table-stakes features.
-Ugarte told me that his team is almost done building out a detailed cash flow section, which could launch before the end of 2023, but more likely in early 2024.
-On its website, Copilot also promises a raft of AI-powered features that build on its current “Intelligence” platform, the one that powers its smart expense categorization.
-These include “smart financial goals,” natural language search, a chat interface, forecasting and benchmarking.
-That benchmarking, Ugarte tells me, is meant to give people a sense of how they’re doing compared to other Copilot users, on both spending and investment performance.
+Ugarte told me that his team is almost done building out a detailed cash flow section as well.
+On its website, Copilot also promises a raft of AI-powered features that build on its current "Intelligence" platform, the one that powers its smart expense categorization.
+These include "smart financial goals," natural language search, a chat interface, forecasting and benchmarking.
+That benchmarking, Ugarte tells me, is meant to give people a sense of how they're doing compared to other Copilot users, on both spending and investment performance.
 Most of these features should arrive in the new year.

 Copilot does a couple interesting things for new customers that distinguish it from the competition.
 There's a "demo mode" that feels like a game simulator; no need to add your own accounts.
 The company is also offering two free months with RIPMINT — a more generous introductory offer than most.
 When it finally does come time to pony up, the $7.92 monthly plan is cheaper than some competing apps, although the $95-a-year-option is in the same ballpark.